 Nicoletta has written several books and ebooks.
 She works as an editorial consultant at the communication agency Hole in One in Milano, and at the Simonelli electronic publishing Co.
 She teaches editing, new media and communication at the University of Pisa (Informatica Umanistica).

-got the bachelor and master degree in Humanities Computing at the University of Pisa and completed her PhD in “Information Technology” at the University of Trento.
-Currently, she is a researcher in the “Digital Humanities” group at Fondazione Bruno Kessler, in Trento.
+got the bachelor and master degree in Humanities Computing at the University of Pisa and completed her PhD in “Information Technology” at the University of Trento with a thesis on event detection and classification for the digital humanities.

 Her research is focused on how computational methods and technologies can be applied to the treatment of cultural content, in particular of historical texts.
 Other research interests are: creation of linguistic resources, semantic annotation of texts, automatic processing of temporal information.